Timetable for Comprehensive Exams, Fall 2019

-Please contact Wren Williams with any questions or for sign-up information.
+Please contact Wren Williams with any questions or to sign-up.

 Why Senior Comprehensive Exams?

 From the faculty's point of view, Comprehensive Exams help the department maintain a balanced offering, indicate areas of weakness in emphasis or teaching, and give an excellent indication of the abilities of our students.
 But Comprehensive Exams are of value to the student as well.
 They require students to review four years of study and to pull together an overall view of literary history, terms, concepts, ideas, and values; they ensure that Department of Literature and Language graduates will leave UNC Asheville with a real sense of accomplishment.
 The exams are not limited or tied to the content of required courses taken in the Literature major; they are not intended as a big "final examination" covering work assigned in courses.
 Instead, they assure that students graduating with a degree in Literature are competent in Literature, no matter which courses they have taken, or where, or with which instructor.
 No course is designed primarily to prepare for the comprehensive.
 The learning which must take place for students to complete the exams satisfactorily is their responsibility; the synthesis of materials from diverse courses and from other reading and thinking must take place in the student's mind and under their own supervision.
 Faculty members in the department are always happy to discuss literary issues with their students, but they are not responsible for providing a review or for limiting the contents of the examinations to what they know has been taught in a particular class.

 Senior Comprehensive Exams Guidelines

 Senior Comprehensive Exams are required of all students in all tracks of the Literature program.
 The following guidelines will apply:

 1. The Senior Comprehensive Exam is given once in the Fall Semester (usually in September) and once in the Spring (usually in February).
 Grading is pass/fail, although some particularly outstanding exams are sometimes awarded a "High Pass."